 WEST AFRICA TASK FORCE

 The West Africa Task Force brings together the six member countries of the Fisheries Committee for the West Central Gulf of Guinea (FCWC) – Benin, Côte d’Ivoire, Ghana, Liberia, Nigeria and Togo – to tackle illegal fishing and fisheries crime.
-The Task Force is facilitated by the FCWC Secretariat and supported by a Technical Team that includes TMT and Stop Illegal Fishing with funding from Norad.
+The Task Force is facilitated by the FCWC Secretariat in collaboration with a Technical Team that includes TMT and Stop Illegal Fishing with funding from Norad.
 By actively cooperating, by sharing information and by facilitating national inter-agency working groups the West Africa Task Force is working together to end illegal fishing.

 FishGuard is a partnership between TMT, tech start-up ATLAN Space and GRID Arendal’s Environmental Crime Programme, aimed at promoting the use of low-cost drones for the monitoring of large ocean areas, with a focus on developing coastal and small island States where conventional aerial and naval fisheries patrol assets are lacking or too costly to run on a regular basis.